MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 - Provision Virtual machines with Python.
 - Deploy IPython notebook on your virtual machines.
 - Run Monte Carlo Simulation on IPython in parallel.

+If you would like to read more about IPython cluster:  <http://ipython.org/ipython-doc/dev/parallel/parallel_process.html>

 © 2013 Microsoft Corporation.
 All rights reserved.
 Except where otherwise [noted](http://creativecommons.org/policies#license), content on this site is licensed under a [Creative Commons Attribution-NonCommercial 3.0 License.](http://creativecommons.org/licenses/by-nc/3.0/)